PaulaNan/PaulaNan/README.md

 I am an organized person, attentive to details, confident in my abilities.
 I like to be challenged to grow and develop my IT skills.
-My biggest passion in life is using my technical knowledge to help people.
-I learn quickly, I adapt easily to any situation and I am eager to put into practice all the knowledge I have acquired so far.
+I am a fast learner, I adapt easily to any situation and I am eager to put into practice all the knowledge I have acquired so far.

+Tools -
+Pycharm Python
+MySQL
-Tools - Pycharm Python, Postman, MySQL, Workbench Github
+Workbench Github

-Tech Skills - Knowledge of Python, Programming, Debugging Software testing automation, Basic Test Design Techniques, BDD
+Tech Skills - Knowledge of Python,
+Programming,
+Debugging Software testing automation,
+Basic Test Design Techniques,
+BDD,
+API,
+Postman.

 Knowledge of Java

-Knowledge of Word, Excel
+Knowledge of Microsoft Word, Excel, PowerPoint Knowledge of WordPress

 Linked in www.linkedin.com/in/nan-paula

 Site https://sites.google.com/view/paula-nan/home

 IT Courses

 QA utomation tester in python - Hello IT Factory 07.2022 - 11.2022